-If you stop and think about the weirder moments on Riverdale, this might be something you forgot happened but if you recall, Nick St. Clair tried to drug and rape Cheryl and when the girls found out, they went to beat him Nick while singing “Out Tonight” from the musical Rent.
-Yup, all that happened on this show and that was in season 2 so that’s when things were relatively tame in comparison to where we are now.
+If you stop and think about the weirder moments on Riverdale, this might be something you forgot happened, but if you recall, Nick St. Clair tried to drug and assault Cheryl, and when the girls found out, they went to beat Nick while singing “Out Tonight” from the musical Rent.
+Yup, all that happened on this show was in season 2, so that’s when things were relatively tame compared to where we are now.

-Basically, the girls go to get revenge on Nick St. Clair and are singing the Mimi song from Rent while beating him up and while it is a message of strength against those trying to hurt others, it is a group of teenage girls singing Rent and beating up a man for abusing their friend.
-The key part in this is that they’re singing a song from Rent so whatever message the scene did have got a bit lost in everyone screaming “WHAT?!” while watching from home.
+Basically, the girls go to get revenge on Nick St. Clair and are singing the Mimi song from Rent while beating him up.
+While it is a message of strength against those trying to hurt others, it is a group of teenage girls singing Rent and beating up a man for abusing their friend.
+The key part in this is that they’re singing a song from Rent, so whatever message the scene did have got a bit lost in everyone screaming “WHAT?!” while watching from home.

 The Next To Normal Episode

 As a fan of the musical Next to Normal, I was not excited for Riverdale to tackle the show.
 I was right in that feeling.
-Smashing the themes of Next to Normal in one episode, Riverdale focused it on the death of Polly Cooper and how Betty and Alice were coping with it.
-The problem there is that Next to Normal is about Diana Goodman refusing to accept the death of her son years after his death as a baby and how it affects her mental health and that of her marriage.
+Smashing the themes of Next to Normal in one episode, Riverdale focused on the death of Polly Cooper and how Betty and Alice were coping with it.
+The problem is that Next to Normal is about Diana Goodman refusing to accept her son's death years after his death as a baby and how it affects her mental health and that of her marriage.